How to Get Started With Automated HR Workflows

 Time and attendance is an essential HR function.
 Without it, you can’t pay your employees.
 It is also prime for automation.
-With an automated system, employees punch in for shifts with a web-based app or synced hardware clock (more on clocks below).
+With an automated time and attendance system, employees punch in for shifts with a web-based app or synced hardware clock (more on clocks below).
 The software creates virtual timecards and tracks hours as employees work their shifts.
 The software can send an alert if the employee forgets to punch in or out.

 At the end of the pay period, the employee reviews their virtual timecard.
 They can enter any missing punches if needed.
 When satisfied that all is in order, they submit it to their manager with a click.

 Managers can see all of their teams’ timesheets in a centralized location and approve in bulk or by exception (if a timesheet has a problem).
 Then, the payroll manager imports the hours data directly into the payroll system to cut paychecks.

 Good leave management improves engagement and shift planning.
 Poor leave management can put you at risk of a compliance issue.
 Unfortunately, a process that was never simple has gotten even more difficult.
 Companies must comply with state and federal family leave laws, COVID-related leave and state PTO regulations.

 There is software for this as well.
 Leave management apps easily track complex accruals policies, family leave and COVID-related leave separately and accurately.

 PTO trackers make life easier for everyone: employees, managers and administrators.
 The employee requests leave in the system (on a mobile device from anywhere, if desired).
 The manager sees all requests in schedule context and can approve, deny or modify requests.
 Having all requests in one place helps the manager treat all employees fairly when it comes to vacations.
 No more forgotten PTO requests and unhappy employees.